johlym/johnathan-org/src/_posts/2018-09-20-all-the-iphone-xs-and-xs-max-reviews-in-one-place.md

 - [James Lu and Alvin Soon, Singapore Hardware Zone](https://www.hardwarezone.com.sg/review-apple-iphone-xs-and-xs-max-review-x-evolved)
 - [Tim Biggs, The Sydney Morning Telegraph](https://www.smh.com.au/technology/iphone-xs-max-a-photo-editor-s-take-on-apple-s-latest-and-greatest-20180918-p504i4.html)

-**Note:** I didn’t bother splitting them out by XS and XS Max.
+**Note:** I didn't bother splitting them out by XS and XS Max.
 There is no need.
 Both phones are the same except for their size.
-It doesn’t make sense to differentiate them just as little as it makes sense to review two different sizes of the same model television.
+It doesn't make sense to differentiate them just as little as it makes sense to review two different sizes of the same model television.